 Despite the name change it has been business-as-usual with one of the world’s greatest open-air parties – an event everyone should try and experience at least once in their life!
 Amsterdam goes completely orange crazy with revellers on the streets, in parks and afloat the water.
 Up to 800,000 visitors cram into the centre temporarily doubling the city’s population.

-Celebrations actually start the evening before on Friday 26 April (King’s Night or Koningsnacht) and then continue all of the next day.
-On King’s Day morning each year the Dutch Royal family (House of Orange-Nassau) do a walkabout visit around a chosen town in the Netherlands (Amersfoort in 2019) which is shown live on state television.
+Celebrations actually start the evening before on Sunday 26 April 2020 (King’s Night or Koningsnacht) and then continue all of the next day.
+On King’s Day morning each year the Dutch Royal family (House of Orange-Nassau) do a walkabout visit around a chosen town in the Netherlands which is shown live on state television.

 One of the main highlights of King’s Day in Amsterdam is the citywide free market (vrijmarkt).
 This is where people set up stalls and sell clothes, food, drinks and just about anything else – from plants, old electronics, vintage items, bric-a-brac and a load of old tat.
 Prices are negotiable which is all part of the fun.